32 Best of the Best DIY Furniture Makeovers

 Latex paint comes in every color imaginable.
 You can also find oops paint at hardware and paint stores for a fraction of the original price.
 The oops paint is a color mixed for a customer and the customer decided the color wasn’t for them.
 It’s a win-win for us thrifty people.
 Usually I can pick up a qt. for $5 and a Gallon for around $8.

 When I use latex paint I often prime the piece before painting.
-It isn’t always necessary but it makes for a smoother surface.
+It isn’t always necessary but it makes for a smoother, uniform color surface for your top coat.

 When it comes to distressed furniture it’s not hard to pick my favorite.
 It is the over-the-top controversial dresser shown in the photo below.